PlusHaze/TrayNotification/README.md

 <br>

 <p align="center">
-The default animation type is a sliding animation.
+The default animation is a sliding animation.

 When <em>shownAndWait()</em> is called, the tray notification will show and wait until it is either dismissed with the close button or programmatically through your code.